XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

 **Class level lock** prevents miltiple threads to enter in *synchronized* block in any of all available instances of the class on running time.
 This means if in runtime there are 100 instances of *DemoClass*, then only one thread will be execute *demoMethod()* in any one of instance at a time, and all other instances will be locked for other threads.

-Class level lokcing should always be done **to make static data field safe**.
+Class level locking should always be done **to make static data field safe**.
 As we know that **static** keyword associate data of method to class level, so use locking at static fields or methods to make it on class level.
 ```java
 public class DemoClass
 {